CodingWithRuslan/HTML-Course/README.md

   8 - Accessibility
     Accessible web development leads to a better user experience for all and, ultimately, to a more inclusive internet.
 In that spirit, let us look at some       of the best practices to follow and some markup elements to include when designing with accessibility in mind.

+  9 - Meta Tags
+      Metadata is special information about your webpage that can be used by search engines and web browsers to do cool stuff.
+      But where do you define this data?